-The governors meet regularly but their work, despite its importance, is largely unseen by parents.
+The governors meet as part of a Local Advisory Board regularly but their work, despite its importance, is largely unseen by parents.

-The role of the governing body has changed significantly in recent years as it has taken more and more responsibility for the physical and financial running of the school, the appointment of staff and the curriculum.
+The role of the Local Advisory Board has changed significantly in recent years as it has taken more responsibility for monitoring the physical and financial running of the school, appointment of staff and the curriculum.

-Minutes of all governors meetings are kept in school and are available to parents should they so request.
+Minutes of all Local Advisory Board meetings are kept in school and are available should they be requested.